Welcoming Albany is located in southwest Georgia, 187 miles south of the state capital of Atlanta.

 Each of these sites takes on an extra-special significance since Carter and his wife returned to Plains after leaving the White House in January 1981, and continue to live in the city.

-Plains High School is now the site’s museum and visitor centre.
+Plains High School is now the site’s museum and visitor center.
 Its exhibits include the president’s 2002 Nobel Peace Prize medal, which he was awarded for decades of peace negotiation and poverty reduction.

 9. Old St Teresa Church